General

 Safe

-Safe emails indicate that based on our risk analysis, the contacts in this segment are safe to email, assuming general sending best practice is followed when you conduct your marketing campaign.
+When a contact is updated as safe by the Safety Net, this means the email you’re looking to contact is safe to email based on our risk analysis, assuming general sending best practice is followed when you conduct your marketing campaign.

 How to start using the Email Safety Net

 If you’re already an Allegrow user, simply follow the instructions below to start maximizing your prospect engagement and reducing spam risk on every campaign you run.
-If you’re not yet onboarded to the platform, feel free to request a benchmarking session with our team here
+If you’re not yet onboarded to the platform, feel free to start a 14-day free trial with us.

 1) Use the navigation pane on the left side of your Allegrow Admin to reach the Safety Net Everywhere.